Don’t Let Social Media Destroy Your Car Accident Claim

 For instance, if you file a personal injury claim, the insurance company or the opposing party will likely research you on social media.
 Here are four ways your social media posts can damage your case:

-- Accident Scene Photos – These can be used by the other side and taken out of context to weaken your claim.
+- Accident Scene Photos – The other side can use these photos and take them out of context to weaken your claim.

-- Talking about the Accident – Everything you post on social media can be used against you.
+- Talking about the Accident – Everything you post on social media they can use against you.
 Therefore, don’t mention your case at all.
 This includes posts about lawyer meetings, doctor’s appointments, and case frustrations.
 Even comments with good intentions can be construed in negative ways by the other insurance company.

 - Comments from Witnesses or Friends – Posting a status update about your accident could attract comments from someone that may have seen it or the people with you.
 These too can be twisted and taken out of context to weaken your case.